svb-41/front/src/doc/E-002-ship-reference.md

 ## Radars

 A ship is equipped with a radar which constantly and passively listens to everything around the ship.
+It is the only detection capacity of the ship.
 Every time the ship needs to act, it reads its environment, and transfer them to the AI.
 All radars can have different capabilities, mainly on range detection.

 The radar returns a list of `RadarResult` at every step.
 Technically, a `RadarResult` is an object, containing few informations: the position of the object, its size, its obedience (the team of the object) and its living status (it can alive or destroyed).